 Where to Stay:

-- Daphne Inn Trevi is a boutique hotel on a quiet street near Trevi Fountain.
+- Daphne Inn Trevi is a small, boutique hotel on a quiet street near Trevi Fountain.

 - Near Termini station, Starhotels Metropole is a good choice.